 Pitzer College embraces a unique set of educational objectives that encourage students from all majors to think about the world in ways that expand their understanding of other cultures while working to translate that knowledge into action that will benefit the communities they become a part of whether here or abroad.
 This type of learning is fostered by the Pitzer curriculum in Claremont and at our study sites around the world.

-Pitzer Direct-Run Programs
+Pitzer Direct-run Programs

-Study Abroad with Pitzer College brochure
+Study Abroad with Pitzer Direct-run Programs Brochure

 Interdisciplinary Core Course